wp-plugins/editorial-calendar/readme.txt

 3. Drag and drop posts to easily change dates and arrange your calendar.

 == Changelog ==

+= 0.5.1 =
+* Fixed a bug with the post creation date that was making posts created from the calendar sometimes show up on the wrong day
+* We are now properly encoding the post title when changing the title or creating a new draft so we can handle non-English characters properly.

 = 0.5 =
 * Added localization support for strings and dates in the calendar